March 811: Formula One World Championship

 Daly contested all races of the 1981 season for RAM.
 At the beginning of the season he drove the chassis RM01, RM02 and RM03 twice.
 He did not qualify with any of the chassis.
 Only when he took over the RM04 chassis previously used by Salazar for the Spanish Grand Prix did he qualify for a race for the first time.
 In Spain he finished 16th, five laps down.
 From the British Grand Prix Daly had access to the new Adrian Reynard revised RM06 chassis fitted with Avon tyres.
-With the new chassis, Daly (apart from the last race of the season in Las Vegas) regularly the qualification.
-His best grid position was 17th in Great Britain; here he achieved the best result of the team this year with seventh place.
+With the new chassis, Daly qualified regularly, apart from the last race of the season in Las Vegas.
+His best grid position was 17th in Great Britain; here he achieved the team's best result of the year with seventh place.
 However, the car continued to be unreliable.
 Four failures were due to technical defects.

 RAM Racing did not score a championship point with the March 811.

 1982 British Formula One Championship

-Colin Bennett Racing entered the 811 RM05 in the British Formula One Championship with Italian driver Val Musetti in the first half of 1982.
+Colin Bennett Racing entered the 811 RM05 in the British Formula One Championship with Italian-British driver Valentino Musetti in the first half of 1982.
 The championship consisted of five races held on British circuits.
 During the year, seven teams with a total of 10 drivers took part in the series.
 Musetti contested the first three races of the season.
-At the International Gold Cup in Oulton Park, Musetti failed due to technical reasons.
-The subsequent Caribbean Airways Trophy at Brands Hatch, in which only six riders competed, Musetti finished third, and at the Rivet Supply Trophy at Thruxtonhe finished second.
+At the Oulton Park International Gold Cup, Musetti failed due to technical reasons.
+The subsequent Caribbean Airways Trophy at Brands Hatch, in which only six drivers competed, Musetti finished third, and at the Rivet Supply Trophy at Thruxton he finished second.
 Musetti skipped the remaining two races of the British Formula 1 Championship.